saniya8023/ConvoAI/Docs/PRD.md

 ---

-# 13. Conversation Flow

-Each user message starts a new discussion round.
+Each user prompt begins a new discussion round.

-Users choose which mentor to consult during that round.

-Mentors use:
+Selected mentors respond automatically in sequence.

+Every mentor receives:

-* the latest user message
+• the original user prompt
-* previous conversation history
-* previous mentor responses
+• previous mentor responses

-to generate contextual responses.
+• complete discussion context

+Each response expands the conversation with new insights, creating a natural multi-expert discussion.

-Starting a new user message closes the previous discussion round.
+After the final mentor finishes speaking, the user may begin the next discussion round.
 ---

 # 14. Technical Overview